pantheon-systems/documentation/source/_common-tasks/clone-a-drupal-site-on-pantheon-using-drush.md

 filename: source/_common-tasks/clone-a-drupal-site-on-pantheon-using-drush.md
 ---

-There are times when you need to copy an existing Drupal site to an entirely new, separate environment.
-While this isn't possible in an automated fashion via your Pantheon Dashboard, it is a fairly simple manual process.
+There may be times when you need to copy an existing Drupal site to an entirely new, separate environment.
+This is a fairly simple, manual process.
 This article will walk you through the basic method of doing so.

-### ** Archive Your Live Code/Files/Database**
+### Archive Your Live Code/Files/Database
  *Prerequisites:**
  [Current drush aliases](/documentation/advanced-topics/drush-command-line-utility/-using-drush-on-pantheon)